06 May Are the Gadgets in Our Vehicles Causing Car Accidents?

-The sheer plenitude of tech gadgets in the average modern-day automobile has led to many of them being called “smart vehicles”; with the self-driving car already a reality in some cities, the trend is only growing.
+The sheer plenitude of tech gadgets in the average modern-day automobile has led to many of them being called “smart vehicles”; with the self-driving car already a reality in some cities, and even self driving trucks starting to take to the road, the trend is only growing.

 Generally speaking, these gadgets are usually on your daily quality of life; however, recent research is showing that, by taking your attention away from the crucial task of road navigation, all the technology could be endangering your safety.